-Empire proposes to construct and operate the EW 2 Project as one of two separate offshore wind projects to be located within the Lease Area.
-The proposed transmission system for the EW 2 Project will connect the offshore wind farm to the point of interconnection (POI).
-The EW 2 Project will interconnect to the New York State Transmission System operated by the New York Independent System Operator, Inc. (NYISO) at the Oceanside POI, located at an expansion of the Barrett 138-kilovolt (kV) Substation.
-The Barrett 138-kV Substation is located in Oceanside in the Town of Hempstead, New York.
-The EW 2 Project's onshore facilities, including the onshore export and interconnection cable routes, onshore substation, and the POI, are located entirely within Nassau County, New York.
-The EW 2 Project Area is shown on Figure C-1.
+The Applicant proposes to construct and operate the EW 2 Project as one of two separate offshore wind projects to be located within the Lease Area.
+The proposed transmission system for the EW 2 Project will connect the offshore wind farm to the point of interconnection (POI) at the Hampton Road substation.
+The EW 2 Project will interconnect to the New York State Transmission System operated by the New York Independent System Operator, Inc. (NYISO) at the Hampton Road substation, located at the corner of Hampton Road and Daly Boulevard in Oceanside, within the Town of Hempstead, New York.
+The EW 2 Project's onshore facilities, including the onshore export cable, interconnection cable, and loop-in / loop-out line routes, onshore substation, and Hampton Road substation, are located entirely within Nassau County, New York.
+The EW 2 Project Area is shown on Figure 1.

-Figure C-1 EW 2 Project Area
+Figure 1 EW 2 Project Area

-The NY Project consists of the elements of the EW 2 Project within New York State, and includes:
+The New York Project consists of the elements of the EW 2 Project within New York State (NY Project), and includes:

-- Three three-core 230-kV high-voltage alternating-current (HVAC) submarine export cables located within an approximately 7.7-nautical miles (nm, 14.2-km)-long submarine export cable corridor from the boundary of New York State waters 3 nm (5.6 km) offshore to the cable landfall; - A cable landfall in the City of Long Beach, New York; - Three 230-kV onshore export cable circuits, each with three single-core HVAC onshore export cables within an approximately 1.5-mi (2.4-km)-long onshore export cable corridor from the cable landfall to the onshore substation; - An onshore substation in the Village of Island Park, within the Town of Hempstead, New York, which will increase the voltage to 345 kV for the onshore interconnection cables; and - Up to three 345-kV interconnection cable circuits, each with three single-core HVAC interconnection cables within an approximately 1.7-mi (2.8-km)-long interconnection cable corridor from the onshore substation to the POI.
+- Two three-core 345-kV high-voltage alternating-current (HVAC) submarine export cables located within an approximately 7.7-nautical mile (nm, 14.2-km)-long submarine export cable corridor from the boundary of New York State waters 3 nm (5.6 km) offshore to the cable landfall; - A cable landfall in the City of Long Beach, New York; - Two 345-kV onshore export cable circuits, each with three single-core HVAC onshore export cables within an approximately 1.6-mi (2.5-km)-long onshore export cable corridor from the cable landfall to the onshore substation; - An onshore substation in the Village of Island Park, within the Town of Hempstead, New York, which will house major control components for the electrical system and perform functions such as voltage regulation, reactive power compensation, and harmonic filtering; - Two 345-kV interconnection cable circuits, each with three single-core HVAC interconnection cables within an approximately 1.7-mi (2.8-km)-long interconnection cable corridor from the onshore substation to the Hampton Road substation; - The new Hampton Road substation in Oceanside in the Town in Hempstead, New York which will include substation facilities that will provide the necessary breaker arrays and 345-kV/138-kV transformers; and - Four 138-kV loop-in / loop-out line cable circuits, located within an approximately 0.1-mi (0.2-km) long cable corridor from the Hampton Road substation to existing Long Island Power Authority (LIPA) transmission lines located under Lawson Boulevard in Oceanside, New York.

-Within this consistency statement, the transmission facilities are defined to include the submarine export cables, the EW 2 onshore export cables between the export cable landfall and the new onshore substation, the onshore substation, and the interconnection cables between the new onshore substation and the POI substation.
+Within this consistency statement, the transmission facilities are defined to include the submarine export cables, the EW 2 onshore export cables between the export cable landfall and the new onshore substation, the onshore substation, the interconnection cables between the new onshore substation and the Hampton Road substation, and the loop-in / loop-out lines from the Hampton Road substation to existing LIPA 138-kV transmission lines under Lawson Boulevard.
 When the consistency review requires analysis of individual segments, they will be called out separately, but otherwise, "transmission facilities" refers to all segments.
 For the purposes of this Application, "EW 2 Project" is used to refer to the offshore wind farm and transmission facilities together, inclusive of components in federal waters outside of New York State.
 "NY Project" is used to refer specifically to the Article VII transmission facilities in New York State that are the subject of this Application.